 In connection with our audit of the financial statements, our responsibility is to read the Other Information identified above and, in doing so, consider whether the Other Information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-With respect to the Board of Directors Report, we considered whether the Board of Directors Report includes the disclosures required by Codified Law 2190/1920.
+With respect to the Administrator's Report, we considered whether the it includes the disclosures required by Codified Law 2190/1920.

 Based on the work undertaken in the course of our audit, in our opinion: